 Cascade has established the RCFC Fund for the deposit of RCFCs each year.
 RCFCs are paid to Cascade by each Member for each new equivalent residential unit connected to its water distribution system, and are intended to allocate growth costs to those Members that require capacity increases due to growth in customer demand.
 The RCFC Fund is pledged to the payment of the Parity Bonds.
-The balance in the RCFC Fund as of May 31, 2019 was \$2,859,056.
+RCFC funds not transferred into the Debt Service Account are typically transferred to the construction fund annually.
+The balance in the RCFC Fund as of October 31, 2020 was \$2,880,805.